-PFL Mode
+Solo/PFL Mode

 Live Mode, PFL replaces Solo.
 PFL means Pre Fader Listening.
 This feature is very useful when operating TotalMix in a live environment, as it allows to quickly listen/monitor any of the inputs by hitting the Solo button.
-The monitoring happens on the output set for the Cue/PFL to output in the Assign dialog.
+Monitoring happens on the output set for the Cue signal via the Assign dialog.